When is Cat(Q) cartesian closed?: Examples

 \section{Examples}

-\begin{example}[Quantales, locales, free quantales] Let $Q=(Q,\circ,1)$ be a quantale.
+\begin{example}[Quantales, locales] Let $Q=(Q,\circ,1)$ be a quantale.
 Then $\Cat(Q)$ is Cartesian closed if and only if the underlying suplattice of $Q$ is a locale and

 because the other conditions in Theorem \ref{QCatCC} are void.
-Clearly, this condition is met whenever the multiplication in $Q$ is in fact the binary infimum, i.e.\ when $Q$ is nothing but a locale.
-On the other hand, if $(M,\cdot,1)$ is a monoid in which there exist $s\neq 1\neq t$ such that $s\cdot t=1$, then \eqref{cond-quantale} does not hold for $a=\{s\}$, $b=\{t\}$ and $c=\{1\}$, showing that $\Cat(\P M)$ is not cartesian closed, thus contradicting \cite[Example 5.2]{CHS09}. \end{example}
+Clearly, this condition is met whenever the multiplication in $Q$ is in fact the binary infimum, i.e.\ when $Q$ is nothing but a locale. \end{example}

-\begin{example}[A non-locale example] Endow the set $Q=\{0,\frac{1}{2},1\}$ with the natural order and the multiplication $x\circ y=\max\{x+y-1,0\}$.
+\begin{example}[A non-locale example] Endow the set $Q=\{0,\frac{1}{2},1\}$ with the natural order and the multiplication $x\circ y=\max\{x+y-1,0\}$; this is exactly the truth-value table of (the conjunction in) {\L}ukasiewicz's three-valued logic \cite{L20}.
 It is easy to check that $Q$ is a quantale that satisfies the conditions in Theorem \ref{QCatCC}, hence $\Cat(Q)$ is cartesian closed.
 This shows that $\Cat(Q)$ may be cartesian closed even when $Q$ is not a locale, that is, it may have $\circ\neq\land$ (yet its underlying suplattice is necessarily a locale).
 This example appears in \cite[Example 4.8]{LZ16} with an \textit{ad hoc} proof. \end{example}